 By default, it will be set so friends split the reservation equally, but it can be adjusted by certain increments so a couple, for example, could pay double the price from one account as needed.
 Currently, the maximum number of people who can split the reservation is 16.

 There still is a need to obtain payment card info from a group, but it’s a lot easier than pestering certain friends for a check that always seems to be in the mail.
 Payment sharing is taken off in the dining sector with pay-at-the-table applications.
-Now the travel market offers another large opportunity.
+Now the travel payments market offers another large opportunity.
 We will be seeing more P2P solutions that are built into the purchase platform rather than as a separate transaction.
 Convenience and immediacy are the key attributes.

 Overview by Raymond Pucci, Associate Director, Research Data Advisory Service at Mercator Advisory Group